Friday, August 19, 2011

 Now that was EASY!
 No-Sew Padded Headboard

-This is a quick way to make an elegant headboard and it does not require a sewing machine.
-Being able to change the fabric when you change your decor is the main reasons I love making this headboard for friends on a budget.
+This is a quick way to make an elegant fabric headboard that does not require a sewing machine.
+Being able to change the fabric when you change your decor is the main reason I love making this headboard for friends on a budget.

 YOU’LL NEED: